Must-watch footy: Best yet to come from Eagles, Bulldogs

 "He hasn't played yet.
 He's been training with the squad for the last three weeks and he gets a shot now.''

-Nineteen-year-old Salo Latans also comes into the halves with Trivendra Naidu unavailable.
+Nineteen-year-old Segisolo Lapana also comes into the halves with Trivendra Naidu unavailable.

 "It's good to see a young Goodna side,'' the coach said.
 "We haven't seen a very young side in recent years.